What is Congenital Diaphragmatic Hernia (CDH)?

 In some cases, the CDH is so severe that the lungs and heart cannot provide the necessary functions to survive.
-Because a CDH baby’s lungs are so small, they cannot transition from the environment in the womb to that in air so quickly.
 More development time is needed for the lungs to function optimally.
-If this is the case ECMO is used.
+If this is the case, ECMO is used.

 ECMO is short for extracorporeal membrane oxygenation.
 It is a machine which functions just like the lungs, exchanging gasses like oxygen.
 The neonatologists and pediatric surgeons watch your baby very carefully to determine if ECMO is needed.
 If so, then surgery is needed to place tubes in the baby’s blood vessels, so that blood can be removed, run through the ECMO machine, and returned to the baby.